Skip to main content

 Critical

 A single misplaced negation operator flips your auth logic: authenticated users get blocked, anonymous requests get through.
-We found this in 31% of Cursor-built apps.
 It passes manual testing because you test while logged in.

 3. Frontend-Only Admin Checks